Use no-code agents as tools

 parameter:

-- Indicate that the tool is a function that invokes a no-code application
+- Indicate that the tool is a function that invokes a no-code agent

 - Describe when the tool should be used

-An example description for a tool that invokes a text-generation application:
+An example description for a tool that invokes an agent with text-generation:

-“A function that invokes a text-generation application, specialized in generating product descriptions.
+“A function that invokes an AI agent for text-generation, specialized in generating product descriptions.
 Any user request asking for product descriptions should use this tool.”

 Response format